enesbuyuk/mindset-institute-microservices/README.md

 Contributions are welcome!
 Please follow the guidelines in `CONTRIBUTING.md`.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under GPL-3.0 License.
+See the [LICENSE](https://github.com/enesbuyuk/mindset-institute-microservices?tab=GPL-3.0-1-ov-file) file for details.

 For any inquiries, contact: [contact@enesbuyuk.com](mailto:contact@enesbuyuk.com)